rosell-dk/picoQuery/docs/compliance_chart.md

         <li data-proof="match_in_several_contexts">jQuery( selector, context [ jQuery ] ) does not remove duplicates, when there is a match in several contexts</li>
         <li data-proof="html_collection,array_like,nodelist">Array-like structures are not supported, ie jQuery( [HTMLCollection] ) and jQuery( [NodeList] )</li>
         <li data-proof="owner_document">jQuery( html, ownerDocument) is not supported - behaves as jQuery( html )</li>
+        <li data-proof="jq1_8methods_as_attributes">jQuery( html, attributes) does not support all instance methods.
+Actually zepto complies with jQuery 1.4-1.7, where only the following instance methods were supported: ('val', 'css', 'html', 'text', 'data', 'width', 'height', 'offset' and events).
+In jQuery 1.8, all instance methods are supported</li>
-        <li data-proof="edgecase1,edgecase2,edgecase3,edgecase4,edgecase5,edgecase6,edgecase7,edgecase8">Does not strictly comply in some edge cases</li>
+        <li data-proof="edgecase1,edgecase2,edgecase3,edgecase4,edgecase5,edgecase6,edgecase7,edgecase8,attributes_non_empty">Does not strictly comply in some edge cases</li>
       </ol>
     </td>
     <td class="partial">
       <ol>
         <li data-proof="jquery_selectors">Special jQuery selectors such as :odd are not supported</li>
+        <li data-proof="attributes">jQuery( html, attributes ) is not supported</li>
         <li data-proof="scoped_search">jQuery( selector, context [ Element ] ) is buggy: It finds elements that are parent to the selection.
 Ie $​("body li", document.&#8203;getElementById&#8203;("item3")) returns unexpected matches.
 The bug is because with the querySelector method, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector">the entire hierarchy counts</a>.
 To fix this shortcoming, the library has to do something similar to <a href="https://github.com/lazd/scopedQuerySelectorShim">this shim</a></li>
 </li>
         <li data-proof="no_match_in_context">jQuery( selector, context [ jQuery ] ) is not supported.
 Doing gives various results.</li>